 4. Unobstructed Space and Aesthetic Appeal

-Traditional bracing systems, such as X-braces or K-braces, can obstruct views and limit usable space.
+Traditional bracing systems, such as X-bracing (cross bracing) or K-bracing, can obstruct views and limit usable space.
 Cable bracing, on the other hand, is minimalist and visually unobtrusive.
 Its sleek design allows for open, column-free interiors, making it perfect for commercial spaces, sports arenas, and architectural masterpieces where aesthetics matter.

 5. Cost-Effectiveness